Pinpointe Web Analysis

 • Employers usually do have to replace PPE, but if an employee loses or purposefully damages an item, the employee may have to pay for the replacement.

-To sum up, generally speaking, employers are the ones who must purchase industrial PPE.
+To sum up, generally speaking, employers are the ones who must purchase industrial PPE, from face shields to specialized work gloves.
 Solus Group makes that task easy, with a complete collection of chemical-proof PPE, including comprehensive kits for full-body protection.

 Get everything you need to protect employees from chemical splashes with Solus Group’s all-in-one Personal Protective Kit (PPE Kit).